-Students who wish to participate in school-sponsored athletics or dance and spirit team and have overlapping seasons in another sport, including dance and spirit team, may do so only if the student can meet the commitment of consistent attendance at practices and games of both sports and/or dance and spirit team.
+Students who wish to participate in school-sponsored athletics and have overlapping seasons in another sport, including dance and spirit team, may do so only if the student can meet the commitment of consistent attendance at practices and games of both sports.

-Coaches and dance and spirit team advisors shall have the authority of determining if the student's request for dual participation will work and the ability to decide whether a situation that has been approved is to continue or if a change is necessary.
+Coaches shall have the authority of determining if the student's request for dual participation will work and the ability to decide whether a situation that has been approved is to continue or if a change is necessary.